- Search The Registry

 *On this date in 1866, the Howard Colored Orphan Asylum is celebrated.
 This was one of the few American orphanages to be led by and for Blacks.

-It was located on Troy Avenue and Dean Street in Weeksville, New York City.
-The Home for Freed Children and Others was founded by black Presbyterian minister Henry M. Wilson, Black widow Sarah A. Tillman, and white general Oliver Otis Howard.
+It was on Troy Avenue and Dean Street in Weeksville, New York City.
+Black Presbyterian minister Henry M. Wilson, black widow Sarah A. Tillman, and white general Oliver Otis Howard founded the Home for Freed Children and Others.
 It was originally used by freedwomen new to the northern United States as a place for their children while they searched for work.
-Their children were used as indentured servants to area families for a small payment going to the child in return.
+Their children were used as indentured servants to area families for a small payment going to the child.

 In the 1890s, the institution moved away from the indentured system to train students in industrial education to prepare them for the practical world of labor, business, and agriculture but which would limit formal studies.
-This led to the Hampton Institute recommending that four-fifths of the students should be engaged in institutional training and Booker T. Washington was tapped to secure funding from leading philanthropists.
+Hampton Institute recommended that four-fifths of the students be engaged in institutional training, and Booker T. Washington was tapped to secure funding from leading philanthropists.
 An annex was built first, and in 1899, a campaign was organized by Rufus L. Perry to build a school on an adjacent lot with funds secured from the state.
-In 1902, it was discovered that Johnson greatly mismanaged the orphanage's funds which spurred an investigation by the New York Comptroller and a grand jury.
+In 1902, it was discovered that Johnson greatly mismanaged the orphanage's funds, spurring an investigation by the New York Comptroller and a grand jury.

 In September 1906, Congolese pygmy Ota Benga was exhibited in the Monkey House of the Bronx Zoo.
 Controversy quickly ensued, and many prominent African American leaders, including Superintendent James H. Gordon, objected to the exhibit.
-By September 29, Benga was transferred to the Howard Colored Orphan Asylum where he was given a room to himself and treated as a visitor.
+By September 29, Benga was transferred to the Howard Colored Orphan Asylum, where he was given a room and treated as a visitor.

-In 1908, the institution was renamed Howard Orphanage and Industrial School, and a white Quaker, L. Hollingsworth Wood, was named as its president.
-In 1910, the State Board of Charities deemed the Brooklyn location unsafe as a result of an investigation charging the institution with unsanitary conditions.
-The orphanage moved 250 children from the Brooklyn location to a 572-acre (231 ha) farm in Kings Park, Long Island to teach practical skills in 1911.
-Upon founding, Howard Orphanage and Industrial School planned to utilize the four existing cottages to house the 200 children with plans of building more cottages to house upwards of 1,000 pupils once funds could be secured.
-In 1913, Washington visited the school writing favorably of the experience.
+In 1908, the institution was renamed Howard Orphanage and Industrial School, and a white Quaker, L. Hollingsworth Wood, was named its president.
+In 1910, the State Board of Charities deemed the Brooklyn location unsafe due to an investigation charging the institution with unsanitary conditions.
+The orphanage moved 250 children from the Brooklyn location to a 572-acre (231 ha) farm in Kings Park, Long Island, to teach practical skills in 1911.
+Upon founding, Howard Orphanage and Industrial School planned to utilize the four existing cottages to house the 200 children and build more to house upwards of 1,000 pupils once funds could be secured.
+In 1913, Washington visited the school, writing favorably of the experience.

 Lack of funds and war shortages contributed to the institution's low coal supply and inability to repair burst pipes due to freezing temperatures.
-The asylum gradually deteriorated due to lack of funding and closed in 1918 after an incident involving burst water pipes, which resulted in two students contracting frostbite and having their feet amputated.
+The asylum gradually deteriorated due to a lack of funding.
+It closed in 1918 after an incident involving burst water pipes, which resulted in two students contracting frostbite and having their feet amputated.
 The farm became the property of W.P.
-Anderson, Commissioner of Agriculture for Russia who transformed it into an agricultural school for Russian boys.
-Upon its closure, trustees began using funds for tuition for Black students in Brooklyn.
+Anderson, Commissioner of Agriculture for Russia, who transformed it into an agricultural school for Russian boys.
+Upon its closure, trustees began using funds for tuition for black students in Brooklyn.
 In 1956, it was renamed the Howard Memorial Fund.